blaze/blaze/docs/source/graph.rst

 APP
     Application of a function or operator to a set of values.

 OP
     Operator a mapping between multiple operands returning a single result.

 VAL
     A value providing bytes.

 Node Instances
 ~~~~~~~~~~~~~~

-The core graph node types in Blaze are
+The core graph node types in Blaze are:

 * App
 * ArrayNode